BitSmilez/inconvenio-webshop-product-service/README.md

 This is the Product Microservice, responsible for managing product information and handling cart-related events.
 It provides a RESTful API to interact with the product catalog and integrates with a message queue for cart events.
 Features:
+    Retrieve all products
+    Retrieve a product by its ID
+    Create a new product
+    Update an existing product
+    Delete a product by its ID
+    Find products based on keywords
+    Filter products by category
+    Filter products on sale
     Manage product catalog
     Publish events for add-to-cart, remove-from-cart, and update-cart Message queue integration